Prag8855/aab/content/guides/german-health-insurance.md

     If your income changes, your health insurance costs the same.
 This is a problem if you have a bad year.
 Public health insurance is a much safer option, because the cost is proportional to your income.
 - **They can reject you**
     If you have serious health problems, they reject you.
 If you had psychotherapy, they usually reject you.
 If you have problems like AIDS, severe asthma, diabetes or obesity, they could also reject you, or charge a lot more.
+- **You can be stuck with private**
+    It's hard to switch from private to public health insurance.
+You can be stuck with an expensive health insurance, and have no way to switch to public.

 ### What is covered